mdittmer/unix-process-identity/README.md

 are such that data collection is cross-platform, and data analysis and code generation can be achieved on Linux.

-**Caveat 4**: Make may report that it is ignoring circular dependencies on generated archives or generated code.
-Such warnings can safely be ignored.
+**Caveat 4**: `make` may report that it is ignoring circular dependencies on generated archives or generated code.
+If this leads to a failure to generate the desired output files, remove `c/priv2/priv2_generated.c` and `c/priv2/priv2_generated.h` and retry.

 For more details, see `Makefile`.